 Tombola was Reno’s big summer show, akin to the Harrah Swap Meet with many similar attractions – both bespoke a great time in our town, when kids were safe riding bikes on their own to Pickett Park and none, rich or poor, went without a hot dog, coke, and cotton candy; a tour of a fire truck, touching the snoot of one of the Nevada White Hat riding team’s palominos, ringing the bell at the Strongman Hammer booth and leaving with a Hartford Insurance fireman’s helmet – local businesses’ participation grew steadily over the years.

 And for the adults?
 Lash Larue and the Singin’ Cherokees, can’t beat that.
-A fashion show.
+A fashion show from Eve-Lynn’s bevy of beauties.
 Great food and company; a late-afternoon hoedown, I think a cold brew or two might have found its way onto City property, and a sense of getting something done for the community.

 Tombola Day went away about 1984.
 It was a point of municipal pride for three decades.
 Could we carry off another one in theses times?
 Maybe.

-This note cannot go unpublished: On July the second of 1974, a bold step was taken at Washoe Med: Smoking was banned on the entire fourth floor, staff, visitors and patients alike, no exceptions.
-Have a good week, Remember D-Day, and God bless America.
+This note cannot go unpublished: On July the second of 1974, a bold step was taken at Washoe Med: Smoking was banned on the entire fourth floor, staff, visitors and patients alike, no exceptions, said Maida Pringlr.

 Fire truck photo © Harrah’s